napakalas/flatmap-comparison/README.md

    ```
     ./install.sh
    ```
-   This command executes a script to:* clone and install mapmaker using poetry
+   This command executes a script to:
+   * clone and install mapmaker using poetry
-   * install other packages for this application using poetry
+   * install other packages for this application using poetry If you dont want to install mapmaker, just `poetry install` from the main directory.
 4. Compare using shell script
    * syntax
      ```